Toledo 5: Original format as a public access channel

 The channel began operations in 1971, as the local entertainment and sports service of what was originally known as Buckeye Cablevision, (Note: Renamed The CableSystem in 1975, Buckeye CableSystem in 1998, and Buckeye Broadband in 2008.) founded in 1966 by Paul Block, Jr. and William Block, Sr. (whose family owned the city's daily newspaper, The Toledo Blade) to provide cable television service to the Toledo area.
 Channel 5A—the lone channel among the 11 that the system offered at the time not reserved for broadcast stations from the Toledo and Detroit–Windsor markets—was designated as a public access channel.
 (At the time, Buckeye utilized a dual-coaxial cable system—divided into "A" and "B" sides—to transmit its cable channels, offering two separate channel lineups that grouped each channel by the coaxial transmission to which they were fed, and later subdivided by set-based or converter box connection.)

-It offered daily movie presentations (including "all-night" features that ran from late prime time through the overnight hours), local public affairs and talk programs, and local and regional sports events (including Michigan Wolverines and Ohio State Buckeyes football and basketball games, Toledo Rockets and Bowling Green Falcons basketball and hockey, and Toledo Mud Hens minor league baseball); after the CableSystem expanded its offerings to include cable-originated channels in the late 1970s, the channel also offered occasional free preview weekends of the premium services available to the provider's subscribers (HBO, Cinemax, Showtime and The Movie Channel, later to be joined in 1984 by The Disney Channel).
+It offered daily movie presentations (including "all-night" features that ran from late prime time through the overnight hours), local public affairs and talk programs, and local and regional sports events (including Michigan Wolverines and Ohio State Buckeyes football and basketball games, Toledo Rockets and Bowling Green Falcons basketball and hockey, and Toledo Mud Hens minor league baseball); after the CableSystem expanded its offerings to include cable-originated channels in the late 1970s, the channel also offered occasional free preview weekends of the premium services available to the provider's subscribers (HBO, Showtime and The Movie Channel, later to be joined in 1984 by The Disney Channel).

 Nickelodeon occupied the channel space during the daytime hours from December 1979 to August 1989 (when the CableSystem moved the children's network to a full-time slot on Channels 6B/13B, allowing Nick at Nite programming to be made available to its subscribers).
 Channel 5A became the local carrier of upstart regional sports network Sports Time (a joint venture of Anheuser-Busch, Multimedia, Inc. and Tele-Communications Inc.) on April 2, 1984; among other Midwestern professional and college teams, the premium service offered Major League Baseball games from the Cleveland Indians (now the Cleveland Guardians) and Cincinnati Reds.
 After Sports Time ended operations on March 31, 1985, the channel reverted to its previous format of public access, sports and children's programming, which remained in place until its conversion into a general entertainment service.